Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

-Since the data is extremely large, the experiments are conducted with the distributed learning system Kunpeng.
-To validate the effectiveness of the deep forest algorithm on this extremely large dataset, many KunPeng based algorithms are compared, including logistic regression (LR)~\cite{liu2009large}, deep neural network (DNN)~\cite{goodfellow2016deep} and multiple additive regression trees (MART)~\cite{friedman2001greedy}, in which LR and MART are the previous and currently deployed machine learning based methods, which have achieve great success.
-Note that since the data is severely imbalanced, cost based strategy is employed.
-We need to address that, for MART, 600 trees are used to get a better performance (and a larger number of trees will not improve the performance), while in deep forest, each MART is with only 200 trees, but not 600.
+Since the data is on an extremely large scale, the experiments are conducted with the distributed learning system KunPeng.
+To validate the effectiveness of the deep forest algorithm on this extremely large dataset, many KunPeng based algorithms are compared, including logistic regression (LR) \cite{liu2009large}, deep neural network (DNN) \cite{goodfellow2016deep} and multiple additive regression trees (MART) \cite{friedman2001greedy}, in which LR and MART are the previously and currently deployed machine learning based methods, which have achieved some success during the past period.
+Since the problem is a hybrid modeling problem, we believe that DNN may not be a good choice for this task, and experiments are conducted with DNN to validate the effectiveness.
+Note that since the data is severely imbalanced, the cost-based strategy is employed in these models, i.e., instances from the positive and negative class are allocated with different weights.
+We need to address that, for MART, 600 trees are used to get better performance (and a larger number of trees will not further improve the performance), while in the deep forest, each MART is with at most 200 trees, but not the same number of 600.
+For DNN, following the procedure explained in ~\cite{zhou2017deep}, we examine a variety of architectures with a validation set, and pick the one with the best performance, and retrain the whole network to get the final result.
+Specifically, the activation function is selected from ReLU and sigmoid, the unit number of each hidden layer is selected from {100,300,500,1000}, and the dropout rate is selected from 0.25 and 0.5.